The Real Cost of a Running Toilet (It's More Than You Think)

 How do I know if it's the fill valve or flapper causing my toilet to run?

-The easiest test is the food coloring method: add a few drops to the tank and wait 10–15 minutes without flushing.
+The easiest test is the food coloring method: add a few drops to the tank and wait 10 minutes without flushing.
 If color appears in the bowl, the flapper is leaking.
-If color does NOT appear in the bowl but water is still running, the issue is with the fill valve — look for water constantly flowing into the overflow tube.
+If color does not appear but water is still running, the issue is with the fill valve.
+Look for water constantly flowing into the overflow tube.
 These two tests cover the vast majority of running toilet diagnoses.

 How much water does a running toilet waste per month?

-A mildly leaking toilet can waste 3,000–7,500 gallons per month, while a severely running toilet (1–3 gallons per minute) can waste 43,000–130,000+ gallons monthly.
-The EPA estimates household leaks waste about 180 gallons per week on average, but a constant toilet run far exceeds that.
+A mildly leaking toilet can waste around 6,000 gallons per month, while a severely running toilet can waste anywhere from 30,000 to over 200,000 gallons monthly based on 2026 utility data.
+The EPA estimates the average family wastes 180 gallons per week from household leaks, or about 9,400 gallons annually.
 Checking your water meter before and after a 2-hour no-use window is the best way to quantify the exact waste in your home.

 Can I fix a running toilet myself with no plumbing experience?